magento/magento2-page-builder/docs/reference/architecture.md

 When you activate Page Builder, it replaces all WYSIWYG instances by intercepting the WYSIWYG UI Component field and replacing the traditional WYSIWYG editor with the Page Builder editor.

-This means that you don't have to modify your custom extensions if you're using UI components to implement their forms.
+This means you don't have to change your custom extensions if you're using UI components to implement their forms.
 However, if you don't want your module to use Page Builder for a specific field, you can revert to using the default WYSIWYG again by adding the following entry to the field in your XML configuration file:

 ```
 <item name="wysiwygConfigData" xsi:type="array">